Al Robinson: Amateur career

 Robinson was the featherweight (125 pounds) silver medalist in the 1968 Olympic Games in Mexico City.
 In the final Robinson lost a highly disputed bout to Antonio Roldan of Mexico.
 Robinson was dominating the fight when suddenly the referee gave Robinson a warning.
 About a minute later, the referee issued a second violation for an alleged butt that opened up a bloody gash on Roldan's head.
 This resulted in Robinson's automatic disqualification.

-1968 Olympic results
+Olympic results

+1968 – Mexico City

 Below are the results of Al Robinson, a featherweight boxer who represented the United States at the 1968 Mexico City Olympics: